hermeznetwork/price-updater-service/README.md

 ### Project Settings

-There is just one command to project settings:
+There is just one command for project settings:

 1. `setup-origin --origins "items,comma,separated"`
-    This command will setup hostnames that the system will accept incoming requests.
-The default value is `*`, that's means accept everyone.
+    This command will set up hostnames that the system will accept as incoming requests.
+The default value is `*`, which means it accepts all requests.

 ### Server

-There is just one command to running the server:
+There is just one command for running the server:

 1. `server`

-    This command will start the server of Price Updater.
-It's possible pass some configuration to system.
+    This command will start the Price Updater server.
+It's possible to pass some configurations to the system.

     <details><summary><b>Show example</b></summary>